BCDevOps/s2i-caddy/README.md

 oc create -f <whatever-you-want-to-call-your-bc>-bc.json -n <your-tools-project>
 ```

+## Running The Image

+The default entrypoint script is `caddy run --conf /etc/Caddyfile`.
+This can be overridden.
+Keep in my
+caddy 2.x is not compatible with caddy 1.x commands.
+Please check their [documentation](https://caddyserver.com/docs/getting-started) for more info.

 ## Requirements

 You need to have access to a `-tools` project in OpenShift and have the `oc` binary locally.